 The recipe for the actual shortcakes is on a separate post: See Recipe.

-To assemble: Place sauce on a plate, Split shortcake in half horizontally.
-Put the bottom on top of the sauce, then add whipped cream.
+To assemble: Place sauce on a plate, split shortcake in half horizontally.
+Put the bottom on top of the sauce, then add whipped cream on top of the bottom half.
 Layer on some berries, then place the shortcake top over them.
 Add some whipping cream to the top, garnish with more berries and drizzle more sauce over all.
 Sprinkle with powdered sugar, if desired.

 Mixed Berries, about 3 cups

 - 3 cups of berries (strawberries, blackberries, blueberries, raspberries mix and/or match)